-To underscore the seriousness with which it takes the issue of health and welfare of its constituent populations, the University will impose disciplinary sanctions on students, faculty, and staff-up to and including expulsion or termination of employment, and referral for prosecution-for violation of the alcohol and illicit drug policy.
+To underscore the seriousness with which it takes the issue of health and welfare of its constituent populations, the University will impose disciplinary sanctions on students, faculty, and staff -- up to and including expulsion or termination of employment, and possible referral for prosecution --for violation of the alcohol and illicit drug policy.
 Conditions of continued employment or enrollment may include the completion of an appropriate rehabilitation program.

 In addition to the standards of conduct prohibited by law and University policy, students, faculty, and staff are subject to the additional requirements, disciplinary standards, and procedures promulgated by their respective schools, departments, and organizations.
-When students who are tested for drugs as a condition of participation in a University program (such as athletics) test positive, the results will be reported to the Chair of the Conduct Council for appropriate disciplinary actions.
 Additional standards of conduct, disciplinary standards, and procedures may be found elsewhere in The Student Handbook, in the Faculty Manual, and in the Medical Center Alcohol and Drug Use Policy (Policy No. 30-08), and any applicable union contract.
 Students, faculty, and staff should refer to appropriate documents for detail.

 Graduate and professional students and organizations must register their events with the Office of Schedules and Reservations, and secure authorization through the Events Registration Committee for events at which alcoholic beverages are present.
 If an undergraduate group cosponsors an event with a postbaccalaureate group, the policies governing undergraduate events must be followed.
 In addition, postbaccalaureate groups and their officers are subject to disciplinary action if there are violations of the underage drinking law or University policies and regulations at their events.
 Officers of an organization or a residence hall or individuals hosting an event are responsible for ensuring compliance with University policies and state and local law.
 Both organizations and individuals are subject to disciplinary action by the University, by the state of Tennessee, and by the Metropolitan Government of Nashville.